gavz/lucasg.github.io/_posts/2017-10-15-Api-set-resolution.md

 * `ApiSetpSearchForApiSetHost` which can discriminate dll when an apiset library has several "hosts" libraries (not a frequent case).

-`ApiSetpSearchForApiSet` is a pretty traditionnal hash table getter.
+`ApiSetpSearchForApiSet` is a pretty traditional hash table getter.
 Since hash buckets may collide, there is an additional check on the apiset library name returned by the hash table :

 {% highlight C %}